BobbyMcBobFace/AnotherPersonalAI/README.md

 3. Head to <https://console.groq.com/keys> and generate an API Key
 4. Create a `.env` file in the project root and add your Groq API key:

-Choose from the following modes:

-- Simple: Quick interaction with the default model
-- Advanced: Select a specific model for text generation
-- Models: List available AI models
-- Exit: Terminate the program

 ## Functions

 - `simple_mode()`: Interact with the default AI model